fallenfreq/mystack/README.md

-The server module needs to be published so this can be used by other people and the docker build context can stay at the root of the monorepo.

 Tech Stack Monorepo using Typescript, Vue3, Vite, Zitadel, tRPC, Drizzle, docker, nginx

 "privekey.pem" and "fullchain.pem" certs need to exsist in "./certs".
 For development, you can generate a certificate authority and self signed certificates using the scripts in the "./certs" directory.